 FIRM is a faith-based non-profit that serves the needs of over 6500 refugees in the Fresno area of the California San Joaquin Valley, primarily refugees of Southeast Asian, Slavic, and African origin.
-We serve them through holistic neighborhood/youth outreach and enrichment programs, elder citizenship, hot meals and advocacy, community gardens, health navigation and policy work, culturally appropriate community organizing, a state-licensed preschool, employment projects, and English classes.
+We serve them through holistic neighborhood/youth outreach and enrichment programs, elder citizenship, advocacy, community gardens, health navigation and policy work, culturally appropriate community organizing, a state-licensed preschool, employment projects, an after-school program and much more.

 FIRM serves refugee families of all cultures and religious traditions, and participation in religious services or adherence to a particular religious belief is not required to receive services.
 However, FIRM’s motivation and mission is to “share Christ’s love by building communities of hope with New Americans.”
 Whenever interest is present, FIRM staff assist refugees in linking with one of our city’s refugee community or mainstream congregations.